minkcv/vm/README.md

     sudo apt install libsdl1.2-dev

-To build and run all the components, do:
+To build and test the vm, run one of the included programs:

-    ./testvm.sh
+    ./mars.sh
+    ./pong.sh

 #### Other Operating Systems:
 No other operating systems are currently supported.
 You can wait for me to implement the vm for them or do it yourself.
 The point of the vm is that all programs can be ported to other platforms simply by reimplementing the vm.